jnwatson/py-lmdb/docs/index.rst

 * Maintenance requires no external process or background threads.
 * No application-level caching is required: MDB relies entirely on the operating system's buffer cache.
-* Merely 32kb of object code and 6kLOC of C.
+* 32kb of object code and 6kLOC of C.

 Installation